 - Disclosure only of lobbyist employer - In-House Personnel: Must include internal expenditures (employee salary and overhead).
 Must include compensation of all employees who lobby.
-Time tracking. - Outside Lobbyists: Must include payments made to outside lobbyists. - Trade Association and Coalition Dues: Must include the portion of dues payments made to trade associations for lobbying. - " Guidance requires reporting of dues in the quarter in which they are paid - Travel and Entertainment: Must include travel and entertainment expenses related to lobbying.
+Time tracking. - Outside Lobbyists: Must include payments made to outside lobbyists. - Trade Association and Coalition Dues: Must include the portion of dues payments made to trade associations for lobbying. - " Guidance requires reporting of dues in the quarter in which they are paid. - " Serving on a trade association legislative committee or task force and participating in strategy or policy matters. - When are company personnel wearing a company hat vs. a trade association hat. - Travel and Entertainment: Must include travel and entertainment expenses related to lobbying.